 The primary function of a dry system vent is to allow the removal of corrosive oxygen from the fire sprinkler system.
 Without a vent, the nitrogen generator will only provide high purity nitrogen gas as the system depressurizes through natural system leakage, allowing the oxygen trapped inside to continue to corrode for up to four (4) months before being consumed.
 By comparison, a fire sprinkler system with a nitrogen generator and an oxygen removal vent will completely remove oxygen in 14 days or less, offering a significant benefit in corrosion control over the life of the sprinkler system.

 ECS offers two different models of dry system vents to remove oxygen from dry pipe and pre-action fire sprinkler systems.
 The ECS Protector Dry Manual Vent (PAV-D) offers a lower upfront cost and does not require any electrical connections.

-Watch the video below to learn more about the ECS Protector Dry SMART Vent (PSV-D).
+Watch the video below to learn more about the PSV-D.

 For most applications the Dry SMART Vent is the “smarter” technology choice because it eliminates the need to manually verify system nitrogen concentration before closing a mechanical ball valve.

 The Dry SMART Vent is completely automated and does not require a return trip by the fire sprinkler contractor or property management personnel.
 Any time a dry pipe or pre-action fire sprinkler system is depressurized for inspection, testing, or maintenance, a single button activates the Dry SMART Vent and re-starts the fill and purge breathing process until automatic shutoff halts the inerting process.

 Automatic shutoff reduces the run time on the nitrogen generator and air compressor to minimize power consumption and extend equipment service life.